mkorchuck/martakorczak.com/content/authors/admin/_index.md

 Welcome to my website.
 I am a PhD candidate in Economics at European University Institute in Florence.
 My supervisors are [David K. Levine](http://www.dklevine.com/david.htm) and [Alessandro Tarozzi](https://sites.google.com/site/alessandrotarozzi/home).\
 I use micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from areas of political economy, public economics and gender.\
 \
 In the past I worked at the Polish central bank and at the International Monetary Fund in Warsaw.
 Then, I went to Barcelona to train as an applied microeconomist and I continued my path in academia as a PhD student in Florence.
+I spent the Spring 2024 term at the Department of Economics at SciencesPo in Paris.
 #### Upcoming talks:
 December 2024: X Hurwicz Workshop on Mechanism Design Theory, Warsaw
 \